Anomalous Andreev Spectrum and Transport in Non-Hermitian Josephson Junctions: Andreev quasi-bound states and Josephson gaps

-\textit{Complex ABS spectrum.---}We first consider an $s$-wave NHJJ, where the two superconductors are both of $s$-wave type.
-Without loss of generality, we assume the left and right superconductors have a constant pairing potential of the same magnitude but different phases, i.e., $\hat{\Delta}(x<0)=\Delta$ and $\hat{\Delta}(x>0)=\Delta e^{i\phi}$ where $\phi$ is the phase difference across the junction.
-This pairing potential together with Eq.~\eqref{eq:NH potential} constitutes a simple but nontrivial model of a NHJJ.
-We are interested in the ABSs existing within the superconducting gap.
-We may write the wave function of bound states as\ \cite{Furusaki91ssc,Beenakker91prl}
+We consider an $s$-wave NHJJ, in which the two superconductors are both of $s$-wave type.
+Without loss of generality, we assume that left and right superconductors have a constant pairing potential of the same magnitude but different phases, i.e., $\hat{\Delta}(x<0)=\Delta$ and $\hat{\Delta}(x>0)=\Delta e^{i\phi}$ where $\phi$ is the phase difference across the junction.
+We are interested in the low-energy bound states existing within the superconducting gap.
+We obtain such Andreev quasi-bound states in the NHJJ by solving the BdG equation with proper boundary conditions.
+We may write the wave function of bound states as